-- The meat: use a great cut of pork shoulder, cut it into smaller pieces, and add them to the slow cooker.
+- The meat: First, ensure to use a great cut of pork shoulder.
+Then, cut it into large pieces, and add them to the bottom of the slow cooker.

-- Season: Make the sauce by combining the ingredients in a small bowl and mix well.
+- Season: Next, make the sauce by combining the ingredients in a small bowl and mix well.
 Pour the sauce over the meat.

 - Slow cook: Set the crockpot to low.
+Then, cover and cook.
 This will take about 8 hours until the meat is fall-apart tender.

-- Shred: Once tender, remove the meat to a baking dish and let it cool.
+- Shred: Once tender, remove the meat to a baking dish or cutting board and let it cool.
 Get two forks and shred the meat.